fobnail/docs/docs/fobnail-api.md

 EK certificate chain is transferred in the same format as PO certificate chain described above.
-The certificate directly after the root certificate is the first certificate in array while EK certificate is the last.
+The certificate directly after the root certificate is the first certificate in the array, while the EK certificate is the last.

 Client issues POST request with `Content-Format` set to `application/cbor` and payload containing CBOR-encoded certificate array as described above.
-Fobnail Token verifies provided certificate chain against one of roots embedded into firmware.
+Fobnail Token verifies the provided certificate chain against one of the roots embedded into its firmware.
 On success **2.01** response is returned, `Location-Path` contains EK object ID.
-If EK certificate chain verification fails **4.03** is returned.
+If EK certificate chain verification fails, **4.03** is returned.

 #### /admin/provision/aik